 Witnessing fly tipping

-Please record all details immediately and keep safe.
-You can take photos (e.g. camera phones) however please DO NOT touch the waste, disturb the evidence or remove any evidence from site.
+You can take photos (e.g. on a smartphone) however please DO NOT touch the waste, disturb the evidence or remove any evidence from site.

-Remember: do not approach any individuals and do not put yourself in danger.
+Remember: stay safe, do not approach any individuals and do not put yourself in danger.

 Take note of: